RichiH/modbus_exporter/README.md

 Place the modbus_exporter binary at `/usr/local/bin/modbus_exporter`

-The following systemd unit file can be saved to `/etc/systemd/system/modbus_exporter.service`:
+The following example systemd unit file can be saved to `/etc/systemd/system/modbus_exporter.service`:

 ```systemd
 [Unit]